johnath/beep/PACKAGING.md

 Packaging beep for Linux distributions
 ======================================

-This file contains a number of ideas and suggestions which might come in helpful in case you are packaging `beep` for a Linux distribution.
+This file contains a number of ideas and suggestions and references to other documentation which might come in helpful in case you are packaging `beep` for a Linux distribution.

 In addition, to a packager of `beep`, [`INSTALL.md`](INSTALL.md) might also be interesting.